Bijection: Batting line-up of a baseball or cricket team

 Consider the batting line-up of a baseball or cricket team (or any list of all the players of any sports team where every player holds a specific spot in a line-up).
 The set X will be the players on the team (of size nine in the case of baseball) and the set Y will be the positions in the batting order (1st, 2nd, 3rd, etc.) The "pairing" is given by which player is in what position in this order.
 Property (1) is satisfied since each player is somewhere in the list.
 Property (2) is satisfied since no player bats in two (or more) positions in the order.
 Property (3) says that for each position in the order, there is some player batting in that position and property (4) states that two or more players are never batting in the same position in the list.

 Seats and students of a classroom

 In a classroom there are a certain number of seats.
-A bunch of students enter the room and the instructor asks them to be seated.
+A group of students enter the room and the instructor asks them to be seated.
 After a quick look around the room, the instructor declares that there is a bijection between the set of students and the set of seats, where each student is paired with the seat they are sitting in.
 What the instructor observed in order to reach this conclusion was that: